oat-im/pulsenet-udp/CPP-MANUAL.md

 You write systems.
 You write libraries.
 You build fast, deterministic code that's easy to debug and easy to reason about.

 > Welcome to Oat Interactive.
 If you're offended, good.
-You’re probably the problem.
+You're probably the problem.

 ---